Kelz-Dev/Data-Science-Projects/README.md

 **How to Run:**
 1. Clone the repository.
 2. Install the required libraries using `pip install -r requirements.txt`.
-3. Open `supermarket_sales_analysis.ipynb` in Jupyter Notebook or view dashboards in Tableau Public.
+3. Open `Admissions.ipynb` in Jupyter Notebook.

 ---
 ## About